getsentry/sentry-kotlin-multiplatform/Samples/README.md

 The test app for ios.

+## kotlin-console-application

+A simple console application written in Kotlin running on the JVM.

 ## mobile-app

 A shared library built with Kotlin Multiplatform that is both used on Android and iOS.